-Accordingly, in a letter dated November 12, 2007, the Airport Authority requested that Caltrans review and accept the ALP and other airport-related forecasts and background data for Montgomery Field Airport (Airport), as the Airport Authority is in the process of preparing an ALUCP, and related environmental documentation, for the Airport.
-The specific information submitted to Caltrans for its review and acceptance included: Airport Background Data Summary; Airport Features Summary (Exhibit MON-1); Airport Diagram (Exhibit MON-2); Airport Layout Plan (Exhibit MON-3); Airport Activity Data Summary (Exhibit MON-4); and Noise Impacts - Airfield Capacity (Exhibit MON-5).
+Accordingly, in a letter dated January 4, 2008, the Airport Authority requested that Caltrans review and accept the ALP and other airport-related forecasts and background data for Gillespie Field Airport (Airport), as the Airport Authority is in the process of preparing an ALUCP, and related environmental documentation, for the Airport.
+The specific information submitted to Caltrans for its review and acceptance included: Airport Background Data; Airport Features Summary (Exhibit GIL-1); Airport Diagram (Exhibit GIL-2); Airport Layout Plan (Exhibit GIL-3); Airport Activity Data Summary (Exhibit GIL-4); Fixed Wing & Helicopter Flight Patterns (Exhibit GIL-5); and Noise Impacts - Future (Exhibit GIL-6).

-The Airport, which is owned and operated by the City of San Diego, is classified as a General Aviation Reliever Airport for San Diego International Airport.
-As provided in the November 2007 letter, the Airport Authority has received concurrence form the City of San Diego, Department of Airports, that the information provided to Caltrans for its review and acceptance correctly reflects existing airport conditions, as well as the proprietor's plans for expansion of the Airport over the next twenty (20) years.
-The Federal Aviation Administration approved the submitted ALP in January 2006, and Caltrans accepted an earlier iteration in July 2005; no significant changes exist between the prior and current iterations.
+The Airport, which is owned and operated by the County, is designated as a General Aviation Reliever Airport for San Diego International Airport.
+The Airport also is designated as a regional business/corporate airport, which means that it can accommodate most business aircraft (e.g., multiengine and jet).
+As provided in the January 2008 letter, the Airport Authority has received concurrence from the County's Department of Airports that the information provided to Caltrans for its review and acceptance correctly reflects existing airport conditions, as well as the proprietor's plans for expansion of the Airport over the next twenty (20) years.
+The submitted ALP was approved by the Federal Aviation Administration in December 2006, and an earlier iteration was accepted by Caltrans in July 2005.

-By this letter, and pursuant to the Public Utilities Code, section 21675, subdivision (a), Caltrans confirms that we have reviewed and accept the ALP and airport-related forecasts and background data for Montgomery Field Airport, which reflect the anticipated growth of the Airport for at least the next twenty (20) years.
-The Airport Authority, acting in its capacity as the ALUC for the
+By this letter, and pursuant to the Public Utilities Code, section 21675, subdivision (a), Caltrans confirms that we have reviewed and accept the ALP and airport-related forecasts and background data for Gillespie Field Airport, which reflect the anticipated growth of the Airport for at least the next twenty (20) years.
+The Airport Authority, acting in its capacity as the ALUC for the County, is approved to base its ALUCP on the ALP and airport-related forecasts and background data, as submitted and accepted by Caltrans.